Dr Stuart Edser

 Dr Edser’s counselling practice brings an extremely varied clientele.
 He predominantly sees adults, but also sees adolescents and children from Year 7, and both individuals and couples.
 For over ten years, he lectured on the topic of gay sexuality and taught counselling skills for sexual issues to third year students in the Bachelor of Medicine program at the University of Newcastle.
 He also supervises a number of local and regional psychologists.

 Common areas of concern that he deals with on a daily basis are:

-Further to this, due to his expertise in Health Psychology, he regularly sees people with various health issues, including chronic and serious illness such as cancer, and he also offers palliative psychological care to those with terminal illness.
+Further to this, due to his interest in Health Psychology, he regularly sees people with various health issues, including chronic and serious illness such as cancer, and he also offers palliative psychological care to those with terminal illness.
 A strong component of these endeavours includes deep relaxation techniques and pain management using clinical hypnosis.
-Outside of purely clinical work and since 2003, he has been involved as a lecturer, tutor and examiner at the University of Newcastle in teaching Counselling Skills for Sexual Issues to 3rd Year Medical students.

 These modalities consist of:

 Doctor of Philosophy PhD

 Bachelor of Arts (Honours)(Psychology) BA (Hons)(Psych)

 Graduate Diploma in Psychological Studies Grad Dip Psych Stud

 Graduate Certificate in Language Education Grad Cert Lang Ed